cs1302uga/cs1302-tutorials/web/http.rst

        .build();

-**NOTE:** |ex3|_ demonstrates how to build a request for the iTunes Search API and use the Google |GSON|_ library to parse the JSON string included in the body of the associated response.
+**NOTE:** |ex3|_ demonstrates how to build a request for the iTunes Search API and use the Google |GSON|_ library to parse the JSON-formatted string included in the body of the associated response.

 |HttpClient|
 ++++++++++++